-In the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), the Federal Republic of Germany is represented by the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), which acts as the National Focal Point.
-In April 2014, BMUB, together with the Federal Ministry of Education and Research (BMBF), established the German IPBES Coordination Office to support their work associated with the implementation of the IPBES activities.
+In the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), the Federal Republic of Germany is represented by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), which acts as the National Focal Point.
+In April 2014, BMU, together with the Federal Ministry of Education and Research (BMBF), established the German IPBES Coordination Office to support their work associated with the implementation of the IPBES activities.
 The German IPBES Coordination Office is located in the German Aerospace Center, Project Management Agency, in Bonn, Germany.

 The German IPBES Coordination Office particularly performs the following functions:

-- Supportive work for BMUB and BMBF, e.g.:
+- Supportive work for BMU and BMBF, e.g.:

 - Integration of German experts in the IPBES Work Programme

 - National coordination of the international IPBES activities

 - Cooperation with the international IPBES secretariat in Bonn

 - Scientific advice to the Federal Ministries; identification of additional needs for research (also with external expertise), and capacity building

 - Administrative and technical support to the experts nominated by the Federal Republic of Germany and selected by IPBES (authors and editors)